unlock-protocol/docs/creators/selling-memberships.md

 Once a lock gets sold, the balance will be initially held within the smart contract for the lock, until you withdraw the funds.
 To withdraw your funds:

 1. In the Creator Dashboard, if you see a positive balance for a Lock, you can click the circular button to withdraw funds.
+2. By default, the funds are sent to the "beneficiary", which is the address which created the lock, but the beneficiary can be changed to any address by a [lock manager](/developers/smart-contracts/lock-api/access-control).
+The beneficairy can be a 3rd party address, or even a smart contract, which would then split them between multiple addresses...
-2. Once you click to withdraw funds, there will be a transaction that charges a gas fee.
-This will begin the transactions to move funds from the smart contract to your connected wallet.
+3. Once you click to withdraw funds, there will be a transaction that charges a gas fee.
+This will begin the transactions to move funds from the smart contract to ythe beneficiary.
-3. You will see pending transactions on the Creator Dashboard.
-Once these finish, your funds will be available in the wallet you are connected to the Creator Dashboard with.
+4. You will see pending transactions on the Creator Dashboard.
+Once these finish, your funds will be available!

 ### Re\(selling\) memberships

-Unlock memberships are Non-Fungible Tokens \(using the ERC721 standard\), which means the owner of a membership NFP can list it on marketplaces such as OpenSea and others!
+Unlock memberships (called keys!) are Non-Fungible Tokens \(using the ERC721 standard\), which means the owner of a membership NFP can list it on marketplaces such as OpenSea and others!
 Learn more [here](tutorials-1/how-to-resell-a-lock.md).